TestardR/Gatsby-GraphQL-Blog_App/src/pages/31-post-thirtyOne/index.md

 ```

 On calling \*printValues() on a single node in the tree, I will first yield the node value (yield this.value);.
-The next time, I call next on it, I will enter our for-loop and delegate through other generators (yield\* child.printValues()).
+The next time, I call next on it, I will enter our for-loop and delegate to other generators (yield\* child.printValues()).
 For each child of the top node, I will walk through its children and call printValues().
 Finally, on calling values, we get [ 1, 2, 4, 3 ].